-Muntz Hall, the University of Cincinnati's Blue Ash satellite campus primary academic and faculty building, has served students since 1967.
-The 136,566 sf renovation brings modern and flexible teaching practices and prepares the Hall for more serviceable decades.
-The prompt was to create an interior experience that rivals main campus’ signature architecture for less cost.
+Muntz Hall was built in 1967 and is the primary academic and faculty building on the University of Cincinnati's Blue Ash satellite campus.
+The design for the 136,566 sf renovation allows for modern and flexible teaching practices while also ensuring that the Hall remains flexible and serviceable for decades to come.
+The goal of the project was to create an interior experience that rivals the main campus’ signature architecture for less cost.

 The designers held student and professor feedback sessions (live and digital) to better learn branch campus culture; transparency and interaction themes reigned.